jijikhal/WebElementDetector/README.md

 # WebElementDetector

 This repository contains the source code used in my bachelor's thesis.
-That experimented with the use of deep reinforcement learning for grephical user interface element detection.
+It experimented with the use of deep reinforcement learning for grephical user interface element detection.

 ## Structure

 All the source code is located in the `wed` directory.
-It contains four more important folders:
+It contains the following directories:

 - `cv` -- contains all source code of the two detectors based on traditional computer vision algorithms
 - `rl` -- contains all the RL environments and scripts for training and testing the RL agents